 To enable two-factor authentication on your Plex account, first sign in and visit your Account page.
 On that page, you’ll find a Two-Factor Authentication section, which you can open up.
 There, you can use the Enable button to open a modal and start setting up 2FA for your account.

 Note: Before you can enable 2FA, your Plex account does need a separate password.
 That means that if you only use Apple/Facebook/Google to sign in to your account, you may need to first create/set a password on your Account page.
+You also need to have confirmed/verified your email address.
+You’ll see an option to do so, if the address isn’t already verified.

 After confirming your account password, you’ll see a screen that has a QR code and some instructions.